|

 the space.
 Inhale slowly through the nose and exhale

 slowly through the mouth.
+This kind of slow,

 deep, rhythmic breathing triggers a 'relaxation